Multilateralism: Challenges

-Geopolitical Fragmentation
+Geopolitical fragmentation

-The United States became increasingly dominant in terms of military and economic power, which has led countries such as Iran, China and India to question the UN's relevance.
+The United States became increasingly influential in the international sphere due to the growth of its military and economic power.
+This growing dominance has led countries such as Iran, China and India to question the relevance of the UN and other multilateral bodies.
 Concurrently, a perception developed among internationalists such as former UN Secretary-General Kofi Annan, that the United States is more inclined to act unilaterally in situations with international implications.
 This trend began when the U.S. Senate, in October 1999, refused to ratify the Comprehensive Test Ban Treaty, which President Bill Clinton had signed in September 1996.
 Under President George W. Bush the United States rejected such multilateral agreements as the Kyoto Protocol, the International Criminal Court, the Ottawa Treaty banning anti-personnel land mines and a draft protocol to ensure compliance by States with the Biological Weapons Convention.
-Also under the George W. Bush administration, the United States withdrew from the Anti-Ballistic Missile Treaty, which the Richard Nixon administration and the Soviet Union had signed in 1972.
+Additionally under the George W. Bush administration, the United States withdrew from the Anti-Ballistic Missile Treaty, which the Richard Nixon administration and the Soviet Union had signed in 1972.

+Other major powers have posed additional challenges to the contemporary multilateral model.
+Russia has leveraged its position in multilateral bodies to prevent consensus votes on various international issues, which has limited the power and mobility of multilateral action.
+Additionally, emerging powers such as India, Brazil and South Africa have challenged the structure of existing international institutions which reflect post-1945 global power distributions.

+This fragmentation is signaled by the rise of minilateral groupings: smaller coalitions of select states.
+The formation of coalitions such as the Quad and AUKUS have signaled that strategic cooperation has shifted outside traditional multilateral frameworks towards bilateralism.
+Countries are drawn to these pacts which "present a vision to ensure the peace and stability of [their] region and address some common security challenges".

 These challenges presented by the U.S. could be explained by a strong belief in bilateral alliances as instruments of control.
 Liberal institutionalists would argue, though, that great powers might still opt for a multilateral alliance.
 But great powers can amplify their capabilities to control small powers and maximize their leverage by forging a series of bilateral arrangements with allies, rather than see that leverage diluted in a multilateral forum.
 Arguably, the Bush administration favoured bilateralism over multilateralism, or even unilateralism, for similar reasons.
 Rather than going it alone or going it with others, the administration opted for intensive one-on-one relationships with handpicked countries that maximized the U.S. capacity to achieve its objectives.

-Sovereignty and Nationalism
+Sovereignty and nationalism

 Another challenge in global governance through multilateralism involves national sovereignty.
 Regardless of the erosion of nation-states' legal and operational sovereignty in international relations, "nation-states remain the ultimate locus of authoritative decision making regarding most facets of public and private life".
 Hoffman asserted that nation-states are "unlikely to embrace abstract obligations that clash with concrete calculations of national interest."